Kerem-Haeger/tetris/README.md

    - **↑** Rotate
    - **Q** Quit the Game
    - **R** Restart the Game
+   - **L** View leaderboard (when prompted)
-   - **Enter** Submit Score (after game over, as well as various other functionalities)
+   - **Enter** Submit Score (after game over, as well as various other functionalities, all prompted and explained)

 5. As blocks fall, try to fill horizontal lines to clear them and earn points.
 6. The game ends when the board is full and new pieces can’t spawn.
 7. After the game, you’ll be prompted to enter a name for the leaderboard (max 10 characters).
+This is voluntary!
 8. You can restart the game, quit, or save your score, as well as view the leaderboard!

 ## User Stories